Tongjiang-Nizhneleninskoye railway bridge: History

 In 1995, China and Russia signed an agreement to build a bridge across the Amur and Ussuri rivers.

 The bridge was first proposed in 2007 by Valery Solomonovich Gurevich, the vice-chairman of the Jewish Autonomous Oblast.
 Gurevich said that the proposal to construct a bridge across the river was first suggested by the Russian side, in view of growing cargo transportation demands.

 In 2013, the transport ministries of Russia and China signed a general construction agreement.
 During President Putin's visit to China in May 2014, another agreement about the construction of the bridge was signed by Russian and Chinese officials.

 In September 2014, Russia and China founded a joint company which will control the process of building the bridge.

 In November 2014, the local Russian media reported that a significant amount of the construction work had been carried out on the Chinese part of the bridge, but hardly anything had been done on the Russian part.
 In June 2016, the Russian government selected SK Most Group, a well-connected private Russian company led by Ruslan Baisarov, to work on the project.

 By July 2016, the Chinese portion of the bridge was finished but work had not started on the much shorter Russian portion.

 In December 2016, work began on the Russian portion of the bridge.

+The Russian Direct Investment Fund together with Chinese partners financed more than 70% of the construction of the Russian part of the bridge.
+The VEB.RF state development corporation and Russian Railways also acted as investors in the project.